My Way: Background

-Despite this, Anka would record the song in 1969 very shortly after Sinatra's recording was released.
-Anka recorded it four other times as well: in 1996 (as a duet with Gabriel Byrne, performed in the movie Mad Dog Time); in 1998 in Spanish as "A Mi Manera" (duet with Julio Iglesias); in 2007 (as a duet with Jon Bon Jovi); and in 2013 (as a duet with Garou).

 On December 30, 1968, Frank Sinatra recorded his version of the song in one take, featuring session drummer Buddy Saltzman among the band.

-“My Way” was released in early 1969 on the My Way LP and as a single.
+"My Way" was released in early 1969 on the My Way LP and as a single.
 It reached No. 27 on the Billboard Hot 100 chart and No. 2 on the Easy Listening chart in the US.
-In the UK, the single achieved a still unmatched record, becoming the recording with the most weeks inside the Top 40, spending 75 weeks from April 1969 to September 1971.
-It spent a further 49 weeks in the Top 75 but never bettered the No. 5 slot achieved upon its first chart run.
+In the UK, the single achieved a still unmatched record, becoming the recording with the most weeks inside the top 40, spending 75 weeks from April 1969 to September 1971.
+It spent a further 47 weeks in the top 75 but never bettered the No. 5 slot achieved upon its first chart run.

+Billboard said that the "driving, lush and commercial Don Costa arrangement and production is an added plus to one of Sinatra's finest performances."
+Cash Box said that "The powerful material is matched by a splendidly moving performance which is certain to win rave comments from programmers with teen and adult audiences."